acstud/lab1/README.md

 * You find code that exactly solves one of the parts of the lab.
 You blindly copy-paste the code without modifications.
-After we talk to you about this, it seems like you can not explain the code either.
+After we talk to you about this, it seems like you cannot explain the code either.
 You have included a source.
   * Our verdict: not formally plagiarism, as you have stated your source, but your grade is zero because you didn't learn anything.